The Paris Art & Architecture Guide

 Comme des Garçons Parfum23 Place du Marche St-Honore, 2nd | +33.1.47.03.15.03

-Undulating walls and soft pink lighting paint a perfectly futuristic scene for the 40-or-so Commes des Garçons perfumes on offer here.
-Everything they do pushes the needle just a little bit, from the fact that their fragrances are always unisex to the highly unusual notes in their perfumes: mineral carbon, sand dunes, nail polish, cellulose, aldehydes, saffron, and leather are all cited.
+Undulating walls and soft pink lighting paint a perfectly futuristic scene for the forty or so Commes des Garçons perfumes on offer here.
+Everything the brand does pushes the needle just a little bit, from the fact that the fragrances are always unisex to the highly unusual notes in the perfumes: mineral carbon, sand dunes, nail polish, cellulose, aldehydes, saffron, and leather are all featured.

 Perfect linens, café au lait bowls, and enamel numbers, line the shelves at this truly eensy shop.
 There's also a great selection of ephemera—signage, menus, et al.

 With a palette of muted tones, and pieces that look like they belong in a sand-washed cabin on the beach, Caravane is a useful resource for unfussy linens—both for the bed and the table.
 There are other locations in the 4th, 6th, 7th, and at Le Bon Marché.

 Marché Paul Bert & Marché Serpette6-110 Rue des Rosiers, Saint-Ouen | +126.96.36.199.54.14